TY-Cheng/LoG-IV/docs/data.md

 - 6,179 usable `(underlying, observation_date)` surfaces under
   `min_nodes_per_surface=20`.

-## U.S. To Japan OOD Gate
+## U.S. To Japan Evaluation Gate

-Japan is a graph-domain shift probe for LoG-IV, not the single point of failure for the U.S. paper.
+Japan is an out-of-distribution evaluation setting for LoG-IV, not the single point of failure for the U.S. benchmark.

 Promote Japan option transfer only if: